 - Final Stamp: The first officer will apply the final stamp to the stickers, completing the Manaslu Restricted Area Permit (RAP).

-Important Note: This step only covers the issuance of the Manaslu RAP.
-You still need to obtain the separate Annapurna Conservation Area Permit (ACAP) and Manaslu Conservation Area Permit (MCAP) as part of the overall permit process.
+This step only covers the issuance of the Manaslu RAP.
+You still need to obtain the separate ACAP and MCAP permits as part of the overall permit process.

 Step 3: Obtain MCAP and ACAP Permits

-- Visit Nepal Tourism Board office (Kathmandu or Pokhara) to obtain the Manaslu Conservation Area Permit (MCAP) and Annapurna Conservation Area Permit (ACAP).
+- Visit the Nepal Tourism Board office (Kathmandu or Pokhara) to obtain the MCAP and ACAP permits.

 - Pay the permit fees in Nepalese Rupees.